Read This First

 Prompt 2: Elaborate on how an absolute credence of 0 or 1 entails epistemic blindness.

-The section works by contrast: The Role of Credence in Epistemic Processes as a load-bearing piece and Examples Illustrating Epistemic Blindness as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Role of Credence in Epistemic Processes as a load-bearing piece and Examples Illustrating Epistemic Blindness as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep The Role of Credence in Epistemic Processes distinct from Examples Illustrating Epistemic Blindness.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Role of Credence in Epistemic Processes distinct from Examples Illustrating Epistemic Blindness.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Cromwell’s Rule tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.